Moonlight-Panel/Docs/topics/Assets.md

 By following this guide, you can easily override default assets in Moonlight, enabling you to personalize your system's appearance to better suit your needs and preferences.

 ## For feature developers

-If you want to learn how to develop a feature, consider visiting [this](/moonlight/dev/features/)

 **This step by step guide will show you how you can add custom assets to your feature.**
 Lets say you wanted to create an image for your feature